OPCFoundation/UA-IIoT-StarterKit/docs/subscribing/README.md

   -c|--connection The file containing the the OPC UA PubSub connection configuration.
   -d|--datasets   The directory containing the the OPC UA PubSub dataset configurations.
   -p|--publisher  The identifier for the publisher to monitor.
-  -g|--group      The name of the reader group to monitor.
+  -g|--dataset    The name of the dataset reader to monitor.
 ```
 The MQTT topic tree used by the StarterKit applications have the pattern:
 ```